 Have you heard about the Erasmus programme?
-This is a European exchange programme designed to enable students gain experience in another country, either by as part of their degree programme or as a work placement.
+This is a European exchange programme designed to enable students to gain experience in another country, either as part of their degree programme or as a work placement.

 Erasmus was a Renaissance humanist scholar who studied extensively abroad to avoid the fate of his like-minded friend, Thomas More, who had his head chopped off by Henry VIII.

 But, for now, continue to the end of Hoogstraat and straight ahead you will see a white building with yellow tubes.
 Head towards this building which is Rotterdam’s City Library.

 5. The City Library

 If you love funky architecture don’t skip Rotterdam’s City Library.
 Often compared to Paris’ Pompidou Centre, Rotterdam’s City Library is in keeping with the French building’s aesthetic of “form follows function”, celebrating the guts of a working building.

 If you have time, it is well worth going inside the building and talking the escalator all the way up to the top floor to fully appreciate this space.
 I loved the funky 1970s-style lampshades.

 Exiting the City Library, walk back across the plaza towards the modern dome-shaped building which is Rotterdam’s Market Hall.

 6. Rotterdam Market Hall (Markthal)

 It is not like any other market that I have come across on my travels.
 Gleaming and modern, this cathedral of food is covered by a spectacular 36,000 sq ft ceiling mural, featuring fruits, vegetables and other market goods.

 If you are ready for lunch, this is one of the best places in Rotterdam to stop for a drink or a quick bite to eat.

 Back outside, you will be able to spot the distinctive tower block dubbed “The Pencil” by Rotterdamers because of its shape.
 Make your way toward it and you will arrive at the Cube Houses.